 - Ponce en Marcha Fund By Law No. 206 of August 28, 2003, the Department of Justice of the Commonwealth of Puerto Rico obtained a line of credit of \$90 million with the purpose of complying with a judicial settlement in the case of the Municipality of Ponce vs. the Puerto Rico Highway Authority and others.
-In relation with such settlement, the PRDH is the fiscal agent of the funds for planning and development of several Municipality of Ponce projects.
-The restricted fund receivable is \$336,410 on June 30, 2021 and is presented in the Statement of Fiduciary Net Position. - Special Communities Fund The PRDH is responsible for receiving and distributing funds assigned by the Perpetual Trust Fund for Special Communities for the Development Program (the Program).
-The Program established by Act No. 271 of November 21, 2012 and is funded through legislative appropriation and other grants.
+In relation to such a settlement, the PRDH is the fiscal agent of the funds for planning and development of several Municipality of Ponce projects.
+The restricted fund receivable is \$336,410 on June 30, 2022 and is presented in the Statement of Fiduciary Net Position. - Special Communities Fund The PRDH is responsible for receiving and distributing funds assigned by the Perpetual Trust Fund for Special Communities for the Development Program (the Program).
+The Program was established by Act No. 271 of November 21, 2012 and is funded through legislative appropriation and other grants.
 Program funds are distributed to the service providers based on the contracts made with the Perpetual Trust Fund for Special Communities.
-The restricted fund receivable is \$24,948 on June 30, 2021, is presented in the Statement of Fiduciary Net Position.
+The restricted fund receivable is \$24,948 on June 30, 2022 is presented in the Statement of Fiduciary Net Position.

 • Remedy Fund - The Municipality of Juncos established and funded a trust fund for the purpose of implementing the two remedies selected by the U.S. Environmental Protection Agency (EPA) for the old Juncos Landfill Superfund site as set forth in the EPA "Decision Summary" documents dated September 24, 1991, and October 5, 1993, as amended by EPA, to correct environmental damage left by the old Juncos Landfill.
 As part of these remedies, the PRDH was appointed as the administrator agent of the Remedy Fund.
-As part of the settlement agreement, the PRDH establish a \$1.5 million Remedy Fund for construction.
-The restricted fund receivable balance is \$1,107,178 on June 30, 2021 and is presented in the Statement of Fiduciary Net Position.
+As part of the settlement agreement, the PRDH established a \$1.5 million Remedy Fund for construction.
+The restricted fund receivable balance is \$1,107,178 on June 30, 2022 and is presented in the Statement of Fiduciary Net Position.

-The Statement of Fiduciary Net Position can be found immediately following the governmental fund financial statements (page 24).
+The Fiduciary Funds Financial Statements can be found immediately following the governmental funds financial statements (pages 25-26).